26 Mar 2026

 Terminal illness vs. critical illness

 Both terminal and critical illnesses refer to serious medical conditions.
-But the difference is that a critical illness refers to a specified serious injury, illness or medical episode, whereas a terminal diagnosis means your hospital consultant expects the illness will lead to death within the next 12 months.
+But the difference is that a critical illness cover covers conditions specified by the policy, whereas a terminal diagnosis means your hospital consultant expects the illness will lead to death within the next 12 months.
+The main differences are covered below

 Critical Illness Cover